mciano/Logistics_Case_Study/README.md

 A horizontal bar chart was used to show the sales by Category and sub-category between the years 2017 and 2018.
 ![](/Resources/Images/1_sales_cat_subcat.png)

-Analyst Explanation: Sales has increased from 2017 to 2018 in all Category and Sub-Category overall, Phones in Technology and Chairs in Furniture are the outliers.
+Analyst Explanation: Sales has increased from 2017 to 2018 8 % on Furniture, 26 % on Office Supplies and 20% on Technoly Category, and Sub-Category Phones in Technology and Chairs in Furniture are the outliers.

 ### 2. Return (# of order lines returned / total # of order lines) is particularly high or low for a given month in the past 2 years.
 Can you tell what the drivers are for those outliers?